netscaler/netscaler-k8s-ingress-controller/docs/crds/waf.md

 After you have deployed the WAF CRD provided by Citrix in the Kubernetes cluster, you can define the web application firewall policy configuration in a .yaml file.
 In the .yaml file, use waf in the kind field.
 In the spec section add the WAF CRD attributes based on your requirements for the policy configuration.

-After you deploy the .yaml file, the Citrix ingress controller applies the WAF configuration on the Ingress Citrix ADC device.
+After you deploy the .yaml file, the Citrix ingress controller applies the WAF configuration on the Ingress Netscaler device.

 ### Examples

 **Enable protection for cross-site scripting and SQL injection attacks**

-Consider a scenario in which you want to define and specify a web application firewall policy in the Citrix ADC to enable protection for the cross-site scripting and SQL injection attacks.
+Consider a scenario in which you want to define and specify a web application firewall policy in the Netscaler to enable protection for the cross-site scripting and SQL injection attacks.
 You can create a .yaml file called `wafhtmlxsssql.yaml` and use the appropriate CRD attributes to define the WAF policy as follows:

 ```yml
 apiVersion: citrix.com/v1